zaurusman/zaurusman/README.md

 - 👀 I’m interested in AI applications
 - 🌱 I’m currently learning CS degree
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me
+- 📫 contact via yotamtsa@gmail.com

 <!---
 zaurusman/zaurusman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.